-Bird Limousine Airport Transportation service offers a competitive flat rate on all Airport car service to and from Newark Airport.
-Our Limo services to EWR airport covers many towns and cities included but not limited to Princeton, Hamilton, Trenton, Allentown, Bordentown, Pennington, Lambertville and more.
+Bird Limousine Airport Transportation service offers a competitive flat rate on all Airport car services to and from Newark Airport.
+Our Limo services to EWR airport cover many towns and cities including but not limited to Princeton, Hamilton, Trenton, Allentown, Bordentown, Pennington, Lambertville, and more.

 Bird Limousine Transportation Service offers the residents of Mercer County New Jersey and Bucks County PA a flat rate fare to/from all major airports in NJ, NY, and PA.

 Our Airport Car Services include “but are not limited to”:

 Limo Services to LaGuardia Airport (LGA)

 To check if your town in our airport limo services flat rate fare list please click here

 For other destinations please click here for a free quote.